laristra/flecsi/flecsi/style.md

     using my_template_type_t = my_template_type__<double>;

-The double underscore was chosen so that it does not conflict with aggregate data names, which use a single underscore.
+The double underscore was chosen so that it does not conflict with member variable names, which use a single underscore.

 ### Template Parameter Names